apple/swift-distributed-tracing/README.md

 ### Supported Libraries & Frameworks

 The following is a, non-complete, list of a few libraries and frameworks which provide built-in support for distributed tracing.
-This list is not complete, however if youd'd like to feature your library in the list below, feel free to open a pull request adding it.
+This list is not complete, however if you'd like to feature your library in the list below, feel free to open a pull request adding it.

 | HTTP Servers/Frameworks  | Integrates     | Status                                                |